BryceDeso/TextBased-Battle/README.md

 - You have a health potion in your inventory.

-- Interacting with your weapon in your invetory will not do anything but show some text, basically wasting your turn.

 #### Known bugs

 If you stay alive long enough, the wizard's mana will drop into the negatives.